 Shelley Appelbaum was appointed Executive Associate Athletic Director in August 2015.
-In addition to her previous administrative roles, Appelbaum will coordinate the student-athlete group, which was identified as one of the four primary areas of focus by MSU Athletics Director Mark Hollis in his new leadership structure for Spartan Athletics.
+In addition to her previous administrative roles, Appelbaum coordinates the student-athlete group, which was identified as one of the four primary areas of focus by MSU Athletics Director Mark Hollis in his leadership structure for Spartan Athletics.

 Appelbaum joined the MSU administration in 1999 as an Associate Athletic Director and Senior Women's Administrator and became the school's first female Senior Associate Athletic Director in 2005.
 She has oversight of all sport management issues and also oversees gender equity, diversity, governance and strategic planning initiatives.

 In addition, Appelbaum serves on numerous institutional, Big Ten and NCAA committees.
 Most recently she completed a four-and-a-half year appointment to the NCAA Championships/Sport Management Cabinet from the fall of 2010 through the winter of 2015.
 Appelbaum was appointed to the NCAA Competition Oversight Committee as a part of the new NCAA governance structure with a term beginning in June 2015.

 In 2007, Appelbaum received an MSU Varsity S Club Honorary Letter.
 Appelbaum was the recipient of MSU's Outstanding University Woman Professional Award in 2003.